 Internal audit - Improve your business operations while monitoring any weaknesses identified and clarify internal control processes are operating effectively.

-Compliance and Risk Management –Legal, and health and safety problems might be spotted early by implementing a process map.
-It can also become evidence to show your compliance to regulatory standards.
+Compliance and Risk Management -Legal, and health and safety problems might be spotted early by implementing a process map.
+It can also become evidence to show your compliance with regulatory standards.

 Process / Workflow Clarification & Development of Best Practices -Once process mapping is introduced to a business, and a process is mapped and suitably enhanced, the map can then be shared, and used by other departments that have the same tasks.
 This will bring a standard operating procedure of quality across the business.